andre/arcade_volume/readme.md

 **Compilation**
 * See `tasks.json` for build and debug compilation with vscode.
 * if you're new to vscode (or you're me looking at this a year from now), you have to start vscode as follows: 1) install a bunch of crap using Visual studio installer; 2) launch the "x64 native tools command prompt (windows key, type x64); 3) once the command prompt is up, type `code`, and vscode will open with all the paths needed to compile for x64.
 * I have checked in the `resources.res`, which just contains a sound file.
 If you change the sound, you need to remake the resource, which is currently not handled in vscode's `tasks.json` to rebuild from the command line: `rc resource.rc`.
-This will regenerate `resources.res`, which in turn is referenced in the compile/link command in `tasks.json`.
+This will regenerate `resources.res`, which in turn is referenced in the compile/link commands in `tasks.json`.